ChrisLundquist/chrislundquist.github.com/_posts/2012-06-25-everything-you-need-to-know-to-migrate-from-ree-187-to-193.md

 However, one particularly nasty thing was the
 <a href="www.example.com"> ruby-aes-optimized</a>.
-It broke in 1.9.x because string[n] now returned a character "A" instead of the ascii value 65.
+It broke in 1.9.x because "string[n]" now returned a character "A" instead of the ascii value 65.
 It was also basically some C example implementation that was regexped into ruby.
 As such we found out later that it didn't quite agree with how OpenSSL did things.
 After talking about it briefly, we looked at